gheorghina/gheorghina.github.io/_posts/2023-10-02-sync-async-communication.markdown

 Its main purpose is to raise awareness, to make one take a step back and think about how irrespective of the communication mechanism choices, the resiliency and the scalability of a distributed system can be ensured.

-## Sync / Async Communication Mechanisms
+## Sync and Async Communication Mechanisms

 **Synchronous** behavior is when the application constructs a request, sends over the connection, and waits for the response (blocking the execution).
 It also means connected or dependent in some way